alperen/go-kvdb/README.md

         Prints nothing to screen
   -file string
         Refers to database's location on the disk.
 Should be existed file.
-  -flush-to-disk
-        Fluhes whole data into disk when database is full then deletes the data -max-mem-size int
+  -max-mem-size int
         Sets the maximum size of database.
 Server does not accepts new entries while maximum size is hanging.
 Default 0 means no limits.
   -panics